SEARCH UNIVERSITY LIBRARIES

-Many of the databases, electronic journals, ebooks and streaming media services to which the University Libraries subscribe are governed by license agreements that restrict access to current Kent State University students, faculty and staff ONLY.
+Many of the databases, electronic journals, ebooks, and streaming media services to which the University Libraries subscribe are governed by license agreements that restrict access to current Kent State University students, faculty, and staff ONLY.

-KSU Proxy requires no configuration on the user’s part.
+Begin your research as the Library's website.
+All links to journals, databases, ebooks, etc. on the University Libraries' website are automatically configured for KSU Proxy.
+The KSU Proxy requires no configuration on the user’s part.
 In fact, all you need to use KSU Proxy is your FlashLine user name and password.

 The connection to KSU Proxy is coded within the links to databases, electronic journals, ebooks and media on the library’s web pages and in KentLINK.
 When you click on a link to an online resource, KSU Proxy checks whether your computer is on or off campus.

-No, they need to be re-written to inlcude the prefix for the proxy.
+No, they need to be re-written to include the prefix for the proxy.
 This prefix prompts the user for their FlashLine user name and password.
 Add the following to the beginning of your link to prepend it for KSU Proxy: https://proxy.library.kent.edu/login?url=

 Only if you are on campus using a device connected to the Kent State wired or wireless network.
 No, if you are off campus.
 Links on the Library's web site direct Internet traffic through KSU Proxy to check if you are on campus or off.
 If you have bookmarks that you regularly use from off campus, you should visit the resource from off campus through the Library's site and resave those bookmarks.
 Links bookmarked from off campus will work on campus, but not vice versa.
 In order to help you with this process, we have built the tool located in the left margin of this page.
 Simply paste the link from your old bookmark in the textbox and click Proxy It!
 The tool will output a new, proxied link that will work from off-campus.
 Visit this link and re-bookmark it or copy and paste this link as your new bookmark.